 The extent that the tessellations will cover.

-Syntax: As described in detail in the Feature Input topic, this parameter can be
+Syntax: As described in detail in the Feature input topic, this parameter can be one of the following:

 A Boolean value that specifies whether to only keep tessellations that intersect with the extent layer (extentLayer).
 The default is false.